 A Kokedama is a ball of soil, covered with moss, on which an ornamental plant grows.
 For those brave enough to attempt to create this ball of green beauty, you effectively wrap the roots of a potted plant with thread; loosely, but tight enough to maintain it's shape.
 You then 'cloak' the roots in sheet moss, which can be picked up at most garden centres, before again loosely binding the moss in place, to create your ball.
 Simple!

-Affectionately described by Manon as a 'confused pineapple', we finally produced some pretty impressive plants after a lot of laughter, and in some cases, a rather haphazard approach to it all!
+Affectionately described by our Designer, Manon, as a 'confused pineapple', we finally produced some pretty impressive plants after a lot of laughter - and in some cases - a rather haphazard approach to it all!